 Photo Credit: Christopher Lehmann

 The crowning architectural feature of the F.W.
-Olin Physical Sciences Center at Florida Tech is the Ortega 0.8-meter (32-inch) telescope -- the largest research telescope in Florida.
+Olin Physical Sciences Center at Florida Tech is the Ortega 0.8-meter (32-inch) telescope.

 The Ortega telescope now serves as the primary training and research instrument for astronomy faculty and students.
-Weather permitting, each month during the academic year the public is invited to view the wonders of the night sky with the Ortega 0.8-m telescope as part of the Astronomy & Astrophysics Public Lecture Series.
-The observatory is also home to the Florida Tech Student Astronomical Society and the Melbourne Astronomical Society.
-For additional information on the observatory and its programs, contact Dr. Daniel Batcheldor (321) 674-7717.
+Weather permitting, each month during the academic year the public are invited to view the wonders of the night sky with the Ortega 0.8-m telescope as part of the Science Public Lecture Series.
+The observatory is also home to the Florida Tech Student Astronomical Society.
+For additional information on the observatory and its programs, contact Dr. Daniel Batcheldor.